Mehrpouya/CMP309/_posts/2025-02-25-case-studies-template.md

   This [article](https://www.nngroup.com/articles/user-journeys-vs-user-flows/) is a good corporate read and has some good points, but nothing is better than you choosing an app and being resourceful and creative in deconstructing it as a group.

+## Analyse (1 hour)

+- Work with a group of 4 students to deconstruct and analyse a mobile app of your choice.
+- Spend 5-10 minutes to choose a mobile app.
+- Spend 5-10 minutes to plan how you are going to work as a team?
+  - Who is going to produce screengrabs of different screens, someone to create the flowchart,...
+- Analyse the app as a group (45 minutes)

+## Prepare (30 minutes)

+Document your findings as power point presentation / or a Post for this blog.

+**Try** to choose something **not** too complex, so you can complete first draft of your analysis during lab time.

+## Share
+The last 30 minutes, we will go around and look at different case studies different groups conducted.

+#
 **Technology behind this blog**
 Jekyll and github pages!
 They both support markdown language.
 To find out how to use markdown, take a look at the [overview post]